jcn509/pyxboxtest/README.md

-# WIP end-to-end test framework for Xbox software built with the NXDK
+# WIP end-to-end test framework for Xbox software built with the [nxdk](https://github.com/XboxDev/nxdk)
-Supports XQEMU and hopefully soon CXBX-R. XQEMU may well be better, as it is unclear how well supported nxdk is with CXBX-R. CXBX-R support would be nice as with CXBX-R (unlike with XQEMU) you do not need a copy of the BiOS or MCPX rom, and that would make it far easier to run tests on CI platforms legally.
+Supports [XQEMU](https://github.com/xqemu/xqemu) and hopefully soon [Cxbx-Reloaded](https://github.com/Cxbx-Reloaded/Cxbx-Reloaded).
+XQEMU may well be better, as it is unclear how well supported nxdk is with Cxbx-Reloaded.
+Cxbx-Reloaded support would be nice as with Cxbx-Reloaded (unlike with XQEMU) you do not need a copy of the BiOS or MCPX rom, and that would make it far easier to use and would mean you could run tests on CI platforms legally.

+# Usage
+This library is designed to be used with pytest, if you are not already familiair with pytest I suggest you read the [pytest documentation](https://docs.pytest.org) before continuing.
+After you have installed it you should add `pytest_plugins = ("pyxboxtest.pytest_plugin",)` to your conftest.py.

 # Implemented
  - Running games/apps